brt-yilmaz/git-notes/git.md

 > make a decision that git commits haven to be written in present or past tense imperative

-> Commits can be written in vim or you can change default text editor for conflicts
+> Commits can be written in vim or you can change default text editor

 `git log --oneLine` to see commits in one line